Kura (al-Andalus)

 Approximate map of the Kūra of the Emirate of Córdoba in 929.

 Territorial organization of the Caliphate of Cordoba around the year 1000.

 The Kūra was one of the territorial demarcations into which al-Andalus, the ancient Islamic Iberian Peninsula, was divided during the Emirate and Caliphate of Córdoba.
 It coexisted with another territorial demarcation called March ("thagr"), which overlapped the Kūra in the areas bordering the Christian kingdoms.
 Both underpinned the al-Andalus territorial organization during the aforementioned periods.

 According to the RAE dictionary, the word Kūra (كورة, cora) comes from the Greek χῶρα, with the meaning of territory.

+A similar territorial/administrative hierarchy existed in the eastern Mediterranean in Bilad al-Sham.

 Territorial organization of al-Andalus

 The Andalusian Caliphate was organized into six large districts, three inland and three on the borders, all with their respective Kūra.
 The interior demarcations or regions (nabiya) were: al-Gharb, which covered the present-day province of Huelva and southern Portugal; al-Mawsat or central lands, which extended through the valleys of the Guadalquivir and the Genil, plus the mountainous areas of Andalusia, that is, the ancient Baetica; and al-Sharq or land of the east, which covered the Mediterranean arc, from the present-day province of Murcia to Tortosa.
 Between these demarcations and the border were the three March: al-Tagr al-Ala or Upper March (Zaragoza); al-Tagr al-Awsat or Middle March (Toledo); and al-Tagr al-Adna or Lower March (Mérida).
 These March were maintained until the appearance of the Taifa Kingdoms.
 In the Hispano-Muslim model, the frontier was conceived as a large disorganized strip of separation, outside the March, without forming part of the territorial structure and with very scarce settlement, limited to some specific points, as occurred in the Douro River valley after the abandonment, around 750, of the area by the Berbers initially settled there and the migration of Mozarabs towards the kingdom of Astur-Leon.

 Each Kūra was attributed a territory with a capital, in which resided a walí or governor, who lived in the fortified part of the city, or alcazaba.
 In each Kūra there was also a Qadi or judge.
 The "March" or "thugur" (plural of thagr), on the other hand, had at their head a military chief called qa'id, whose authority was superimposed on the authorities of the Kūras included in the March.